qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_geometry_checker.rst

 Configuring the checks
 ----------------------

-The :guilabel:`Geometry Checker` dialog shows different grouped settings in the first tab (:guilabel:`Setup`):
+The :guilabel:`Check Geometries` dialog shows different grouped settings in the first tab (:guilabel:`Setup`):

 * :guilabel:`Input vector layers`: to select the layers to check.
 A |checkbox|